African conversations

 Medical Entomologist, Tanzania

-Vector Control, Tanzania
+Vector Control Specialist, Tanzania

 The African Conversations on Gene Drives project is a collaborative effort involving multiple institutions across Africa and beyond